-Our RAMA method forms an alternative to other recently proposed ways of overcoming the slow convergence of simple nonoverlapping multilevel aggregation methods for Markov chains [18, 23, 24].
-As in [19, 20] for linear systems arising from elliptic PDE discretization, the recursively accelerated method does for many problems not lead to smaller iteration counts than competing approaches (and thus does not necessarily perform better for simple problems), but its value lies in its conceptual simplicity, probabilistic interpretation, and operator complexity, which may be lower for difficult problems.
-Both our SA method [18] and our AMG method for Markov chains [23] can be interpreted as employing overlapping aggregates to accelerate convergence (the nonzeros in the columns of the interpolation operator overlap).
+Our RAMA method forms an alternative to other recently proposed ways of overcoming the slow convergence of simple non-overlapping multilevel aggregation methods for Markov chains [18, 23, 24].
+Both our smoothed aggregation (SA) method [18] and our algebraic multigrid (AMG) method for Markov chains [23] can be interpreted as employing overlapping aggregates to accelerate convergence (the nonzeros in the columns of the interpolation operator overlap).
 While this leads in both cases to near-optimal convergence properties, these methods have several important disadvantages.
-First, the probabilistic interpretation of the coarselevel operators is lost, which necessitates an ad hoc lumping procedure to maintain the singular M-matrix nature of the coarse-level operators.
-Second, for some problems the memory and execution time complexity per multigrid V cycle (as measured by the operator complexity) can be large, in particular for the smoothed aggregation method [18].
+First, the probabilistic interpretation of the coarse-level operators is lost, which necessitates an ad-hoc lumping procedure to maintain the singular M-matrix nature of the coarse-level operators.
+Second, for some problems the memory and execution time complexity per multigrid V-cycle (as measured by the operator complexity) can be large, in particular for the smoothed aggregation method [18].
 Our new RAMA method is attractive because it is conceptually simpler than SA or AMG for Markov chains [18, 23] and easier to implement.
 There are no overlapping aggregates, which makes the operator complexity better controlled, and the probabilistic interpretation (2.8) of coarse-level operators is automatically maintained on all levels.